 - Shallow shorelines

 - Underwater structure, down trees.

 - Look for textured banks, consisting of rocks or gravel.

-- Boat docks or mud slides.
+- Boat docks or mudslides.

 Time of the Year to Go

 Because of the warms temperatures in Florida night fishing is done eight months out of the year.
-While many will write the high temperatures during the day are the reason to fish at night, we will argue moon phase is much more important.
-Because the bodies of water in Florida are shallower than to the rest of the country, the bass are much more effected by the moon phase.
-So next time the bass quit hitting during the daytime and you want to blame it on the heat...stop and look at the moon phase.
+While many will write the high temperatures during the day are the reason to fish at night, we will argue the moon phase is much more important.
+Because the bodies of water in Florida are shallower than the rest of the country, the bass is much more affected by the moon phase.
+So next time the bass quit hitting during the daytime and you want to blame it on the heat…stop and look at the moon phase.
 It will be either the week of the full moon or even worst the week following a full moon.
-These are the tell-tales that it's time to start night fishing or at least later in the day.
+These are the tell-tales that it’s time to start night fishing or at least later in the day.

 The accessories for Florida bass anglers is what really makes it possible.
-The use of "hat lights" when night fishing are a must for retying and spotting shoreline for your next cast.
-Lures with more "feel" such as spinner-baits and buzz-baits fish easily at night with or without a hat light.
-In Florida a long sleeve shirt, "cotton" as the bugs don't like it as much is almost required for protection against the bugs.
-With no wind, you will need a "bug" zapper and/or use heavy D.E.T. bug repellent.
+The use of “hat lights” when night fishing is a must for retying and spotting shoreline for your next cast.
+Lures with more “feel” such as spinner-baits and buzz-baits fish easily at night with or without a hat light.
+In Florida a long sleeve shirt, “cotton” as the bugs don’t like it as much is almost required for protection against the bugs.
+With no wind, you will need a “bug” zapper and/or use heavy D.E.T. bug repellent.